Melbourne Hall: History

-Though he drew up a plan for remodelling the sixteenth and seventeenth-century house and had the west wing rebuilt by Francis Smith of Warwick, it remained to his son, G. L. Coke to rebuild the east front, facing the garden, and adjust the south front, in 1743–44, to a design by William Smith, the son of Francis Smith.
+Though he drew up a plan for remodelling the sixteenth and seventeenth-century house and had the west wing rebuilt by Francis Smith of Warwick, it remained to his son, G. L. Coke, to rebuild the east front, facing the garden, and adjust the south front, in 1743–44, to a design by William Smith, the son of Francis Smith.
 His design for a gatehouse, built "according to his Honour's Draught" was built by Smith of Warwick but dismantled before the end of the eighteenth century.
 Unidentified alterations undertaken in 1720–21 were carried out by the builder William Gilks of Burton-on-Trent.
 The figure of George Lewis Coke remains an ambiguous one.
 Some believe that he was never at Melbourne after he left for a foreign tour in his late teens.

 Redecorations of the interior were carried out throughout the century, in several campaigns.
-In 1745 Joseph Hall of Derby was paid for the chimneypiece in the Great Dining Room; in the 1760s, stucco by Samuel Franceys was executed, and for the First Viscount Melbourne, in 1772, further interior alterations were carried out by the leading Derbyshire architect, Joseph Pickford.
+In 1745 Joseph Hall of Derby was paid for the chimneypiece in the Great Dining Room; in the 1760s, stucco by Samuel Franceys was executed, and for the 1st Viscount Melbourne, in 1772, further interior alterations were carried out by the leading Derbyshire architect, Joseph Pickford.
 The second Lord Melbourne, Queen Victoria's Prime Minister, was separated from his wife, Lady Caroline Lamb, in 1825, when her liaison with Lord Byron had become notorious.

-The house passed into the hands of the Cowper family when Emily Lamb, sister of the childless third and last Viscount Melbourne, married the 5th Earl Cowper.
+The house passed into the hands of the Cowper family when Emily Lamb, sister of the childless 3rd (and last) Viscount Melbourne, married the 5th Earl Cowper.
 (She later married another Prime Minister, Lord Palmerston.)
-It remained in the Cowper family until Lady Amabel Cowper married Admiral of the Fleet Lord Walter Kerr who made Melbourne the family home in 1906.
+After the death of the 6th Earl, it was leased for twenty years to Colonel & Mrs Henry Gooch, who modernised the house and restored the church.
+However, it remained in the ownership of the Cowper family until Lady Amabel Cowper married Admiral of the Fleet Lord Walter Kerr who made Melbourne the family home in 1906.

-The current owner is Ralph Kerr, a former High Sheriff of Derbyshire.
-He also owns Ferniehirst Castle in Scotland and is the heir presumptive to the Marquessate of Lothian and the chiefship of Clan Kerr, currently held by his brother, the politician Michael Ancram.
+The current owner is the 14th Marquess of Lothian (formerly known as Lord Ralph Kerr), a former High Sheriff of Derbyshire.
+Lord Lothian also owns Ferniehirst Castle in Scotland and is the current chief of Clan Kerr.